ningchihuang/ELSA/README.md

 ## Introduction
-This is the new codebase for ELSA forked from TinyViT.
+This is the codebase for ELSA forked from TinyViT.

 ## Pending List
 - [ ] Environmental requirements